Your story matters.

 This is a home built on trust.
 Your words are safe here.

-“If this resonated, or if you’re carrying a question alone, write to me.”
+“If this resonated, or if there’s a question you haven’t been able to ask anyone, write to me.”

 24/7 Crisis Support